Grand Heartland River Cruise

 Day 3 - La Crosse, WI

-As your journey unfolds from Hannibal to St. Louis, see expansive landscapes that span its banks—fields that stretch towards distant horizons, forests that cluster around the winding river, and quaint river towns dotting the shores.
+As your voyage unfolds, take in expansive landscapes along the river’s banks—fields stretching toward distant horizons, forests gathered around the winding waterway, and quaint river towns dotting the shores.

-In the inviting lounges, enjoy performances from talented musicians who bring the spirit of the Mississippi to life through song.
-Alternatively, spend the afternoon sharing stories and experiences with fellow travelers, forging connections amidst the backdrop of the river's panoramic views.
+In the inviting lounges on board, enjoy performances from talented musicians who bring the spirit of the Mississippi to life through song.
+Alternatively, spend the afternoon sharing stories and experiences with fellow travelers, forging connections amidst the backdrop of the river's views.

 Day 9 - St. Louis, MO